|

 Gain an inside look at how Lincoln Transportation and Utilities (LTU) keeps the city moving.
 Explore how LTU manages over 410 traffic signals, intersection detection systems, Intelligent Transportation Systems (ITS), detection cameras, and traffic monitoring for incident management.
 Learn about the Green Light Lincoln Initiative and its impact on economic and environmental improvements.
 Enjoy a behind-the-scenes tour of the Signals and Sign Shop and the Brine Making Facility, offering a firsthand look at the operations that keep Lincoln’s streets safe and efficient.

-A large parking lot is on the south side of the Service Center.
+A large parking lot is on the west side of the Service Center.
+The tour involves 2/3 of a mile walking on flat ground, indoors and outdoors.
+Wear comfortable shoes and dress for outdoor weather.

 |